steelwheels/KiwiScript/KiwiLibrary/Document/ConsoleClass.md

 ## Color Class
 The Color class has the table of colors for console.
 ### Color properties
-Following properties are used to specify the color:
+Following properties are used to specify the color.
+Every properties has unique integer values:
 * `Color.Black`
 * `Color.Red`
 * `Color.Green`